nathanhall762/TulsaMusicianDirectory/README.md

 Follow and connect with musicians on their platforms by easily accessing their online presence through links provided on musician profiles that lead to their websites, social media profiles, and more.

-### Upcoming Discovery Page (Coming Soon):
+### Discovery Page :

-Our upcoming discovery page is designed to enable local music exploration.
+Our discovery page is designed to enable local music exploration.
 Simply search and select your favorite artists, and our platform will curate a personalized directory of local musicians based on your preferences, making it easier than ever to discover new talent.

 ## Team